Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 Currently performance profile does not have seasons support.

+Following mods under the `Performance Profile` separator can be enabled on base profile as well, if you wish to save VRAM. **Other mods under the `Performance Profile` are Performance Profile exclusive and should never be enabled for base profile.**

+> - Performance Grass
+> - Performance Landscapes
+> - VRAMr Output

 # Optional Configurations

 The following sections detail the **supported** modifications to the list.
 Any other modifications should be discussed in the `#🧠│vagabond-modifications` channel of the [Waking Dreams](https://discord.gg/wakingdreams) support server.